How I Built a Notion Dashboard for Maximum Productivity?

 - Goal: have multiple online income sources and grow $55,000 monthly recurring revenue.
 Project: start a Shopify store.

 - Goal: build an online presence for your company.
-Project: start a YouTube channel and grow to 100,000 subscribers.
+Project: start a YouTube channel and grow it to 100,000 subscribers.